 Size a Recreational Kayak Paddle from Home

 As with a kayak fishing paddle, a recreational kayak paddle is also sized based on the width of your kayak.
-Your height is a consideration, too, as you can see from the same chart above.
+Your height is a consideration, too, as you can see from the same chart below:

 Size a Canoe Paddle from Home